pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/1. Introduction/Service Management.md

 >[!summary]
->Business Central's Service Management tools support effective management of service operations, from repair services to field operations, enhancing customer satisfaction and operational efficiency.
+>[[Business Central]]'s Service Management tools support effective management of service operations, from repair services to field operations, enhancing customer satisfaction and operational efficiency.

 #### Definitions
 - Service Management: A module in Business Central designed to manage, track, and optimize repair and field services.